Built on the Principle of Mutual Benefit

 At the Heart of How We Work

-Mutual benefit for all is the only way to achieve long-term success.
-Privately held and locally-owned, Fourth Capital has been built and continues to transform as a part of a generational vision.
+Privately held and locally owned, Fourth Capital was built and continues to transform as a part of a generational vision.
 As more and more community banks vanish across the country, we’re proud to say ours is here for the long haul.

-We are currently experiencing the Fourth Industrial Revolution – a fundamental shift in the way we live, work and relate to each other through a combination of humans and technology.
-Another nod to our name, Fourth Capital is a bank that will thrive and be relevant through changing times.
+We are currently experiencing the Fourth Industrial Revolution – a fundamental shift in how we live, work, and relate to each other through a combination of humans and technology.
+Another nod to our name, Fourth Capital is a bank that thrives and remains relevant through changing times.

 We're Here to Make an Impact